nshiab/simple-data-analysis-flow/README.md

 ## Example

-Check the demo by clicking on the image below.
+Watch the demo by clicking on the image below.
 It redirects to YouTube.

 <a href="https://www.youtube.com/watch?v=obojThKspQw" target="_blank">
  <img src="./assets/video.jpg" alt="Watch the video" width="400px"/>